epflneuroailab/dynamic-vision/README.md

 ## Usage

+**Note:** Currently, due to copyright restrictions, the following benchmarks (processed brain recordings and stimuli) are not publicly available; however, they can be provided upon reasonable request.

 Activate your environment, ensure the cache variables are set and run one of the scoring scripts.
 Each takes a `--model` argument plus dataset/task names.
 Examples: